 If your company doesn't have a great deal of in-house IT expertise, outsourcing is likely to be the easiest way to provide effective business IT support.
 However, often a mixture is best.
 Perhaps you can find a way to provide basic IT support within your company, then turn to an external supplier when required.
 Balancing internal and outsourced support can also be a way to keep costs down.

 The salary for a full-time member of IT support staff could be anything from £25,000 - or significantly more for an experienced systems administrator.
 Outsourcing small business IT support typically costs from £50 an hour or £250 a month - it's not always cheap, but, like insurance, it can save your business from larger losses if disaster occurs.

 As your business changes, so will your IT support requirements.
 It's important to keep on top of this; your growth may see you reach a point where it makes sense to run your IT support in-house.
 Or you may simply decide to move to a new IT support company.

-If your business relies on IT (and let's face it, most do), support is too important to leave to chance.
+If, like most businesses in the digital age, yours relies on IT, support is too important to leave to chance.
 As a bare minimum, you need somewhere to go when problems occur.
 But with a bit more time and effort, good business IT support can actually help take your company where you want it to go.